aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 # alicloud\_ess\_scaling\_group

-Provides a ESS scaling group resource.
+Provides a ESS scaling group resource which is a collection of ECS instances with the same application scenarios.

+It defines the maximum and minimum numbers of ECS instances in the group, and their associated Server Load Balancer instances, RDS instances, and other attributes.

-~> **NOTE:** You can launch an ECS instance for a VPC network via specifying parameter `vswitch_id`.
-One instance can only belong to one VSwitch.
+~> **NOTE:** You can launch an ESS scaling group for a VPC network via specifying parameter `vswitch_ids`.

 ## Example Usage